We've designed our complaints process so we can resolve your complaint quickly and fairly.

 Step 4: You're still unhappy and contact us

 If you're not satisfied with your bank's final response to your complaint, or your bank hasn't resolved your complaint within three months, get in touch with us.
 Note that you have three months from when you receive your bank's final response to contact us.
 If you don't, we may not be able to help.

-Step 5: We assign an investigator
+Step 5: We assign a contact person

 We assign one of our team to your case.
 This person is your point of contact.
 Always go to him or her if you have any questions.
-We will generally call you within a week to get more details about your complaint.
+We will generally contact you within a week to get more details about your complaint.

 Step 6: We gather information